Collection: Men's Chronograph Watches

 On our most popular chrono watch, the 51-30 Chrono, the start/stop function is controlled with the top pusher.
 On this watch, the bottom pusher is used to reset the chronograph.
 Additionally, the pushers on the 51-30 Chrono and some other Nixon chronograph watches are screw down crowns.
 So, you will need to screw these pushers counterclockwise to use them and will want to screw them back in if your watch will be exposed to water.

-Learn more about what chronograph watches are and how to use them at our blog.
+Learn how to use a chronograph at our blog.

 Why is the seconds hand on my chronograph watch not moving?